 The Illinois ABE/ASE Content Standards are located on the ICCB website: http://www2.iccb.org/excellence/resources/abease-curriculum-project/.
-To assist in the development and alignment of curriculum with the ABE and ASE standards, professional development and training is available through Central Illinois Adult Education Service Center.
+To assist in the development and alignment of curriculum with the ABE and ASE standards, professional development and training is available through the Professional Development Network.